-SIF EQUITY co-investment operation is when an investment is made by the Fund, alongside a public or private co-investor, in a deal by deal approach.
+SIF EQUITY co-investment operation is when an investment is made by the Fund, alongside a private co-investor, in a deal by deal approach.
 This operation is carried out at the same time and under the same terms and conditions by both parties, and entails the Final Recipient, Co-investor and the SIF entering into and signing a shareholders/investment agreement, which establishes the relationship between the parties involved.

 Companies in commercial form that are classified as SMEs implementing SISEI (i.e., already accredited by the EMPIS).
 They should be in the seed, growth or expansion stage.
 They should also have significant growth potential and a clear revenue generation model linked to social impact.